drexed/lite-statistics/README.md

 ## Benchmarks

 All benchmarks are ran using the default summary (all available calculations for each) and adjusted the adjusted summary (exact same calculations for each).

-All benchmarks are generated using an array containing 1 million random integers on the `2.6.3` Ruby version.
+Each is generated using an array containing 1 million random integers on the `2.6.3` Ruby version.

 #### Default summaries